Home Charging Tenants for Solar Power

 Charging Tenants for Solar Power

 Yes.
-Landlords can charge tenants for solar power, but the terms must be laid out in the property lease agreement.
+Landlords can charge tenants1 for solar power, but the terms must be laid out in the property lease agreement.
 However, the landlord cannot charge more than the electricity retailer would charge.
 Additionally, the landlord and tenant must agree on how much the cost of solar power will be.

 Save on the electricity bill